amushtaev/gatsby-starter-netlify-cms/src/pages/blog/best-facebook-pages-you-should-follow.md

   - facebook-ads
 title: 29 Best Facebook Pages You Should Follow
 date: 2019-11-07T00:00:00.000Z
-description: Want to look at some of the best Facebook Pages?
-Scroll through this post, find the Pages you like, and learn how to grow your community.
+description: ""
 featuredpost: false
 featuredimage: /img/best-facebook-pages-featured-image.jpg
 image: /img/best-facebook-pages-featured-image.jpg
+seotitle: 29 Best Facebook Pages You Should Follow
+focuskeyphrase: best facebook pages
+focus_keyphrase: best facebook pages
+seo_title: 29 Best Facebook Pages That Will Help Your Business Grow
 tags:
   - chatbots
   - Messenger
   - video ads
   - video marketing
-seo_title: 29 Best Facebook Pages That Will Help Your Business Grow
-metadescription:
-focus_keyphrase: best facebook pages
-seotitle: 29 Best Facebook Pages You Should Follow
+metadescription: Want to look at some of the best Facebook Pages?
+Scroll through this post, find the Pages you like, and learn how to grow your community.
 ---
 <!--StartFragment-->